Red Pepper Salsa (Bell Pepper Salsa)

 I buy the pointed variety of peppers (bell peppers) as I find that they are usually much tastier than normal peppers (which can be frightfully bland in taste).

 This red pepper salsa is also quite healthy with only a one teaspoon of honey added to it.
-Peppers are obviously healthiest eaten raw and as I love them so much, I eat raw ones on a daily basis.
+Peppers are obviously healthiest eaten raw and as I love them so much, I often eat raw ones.

 For the red pepper salsa: